Walton Well Road: History

 The houses on Walton Well Road were built between 1873 and 1897.
-Many were designed by the architect H. W. Moore (who also designed the fountain in the street mentioned earlier) in the 1880s, some in collaboration with William Wilkinson.
+Many were designed by the architect H. W. Moore (who also designed the drinking fountain in the street mentioned earlier) in the 1880s, some in collaboration with William Wilkinson.
 No. 2 Walton Well Road, an imposing double-fronted residence, was the house of the ironmaster at the adjacent Lucy's foundry.
 On the south side of the street is the "Elijah terrace", a row of terraced houses built by Joseph Codgbrook Curtis.
 These include nine carved panels by the local sculptor Samuel Grafton, based in Cowley Road, Oxford, on aspects of the biblical story of the prophet Elijah in the Old Testament.

 During the early 20th century, the poet and short story writer A. E. Coppard (1878–1957) had a clerical post at the Eagle Ironworks in Walton Well Road, as recounted in his autobiography It's Me, O Lord!

-Also in Walton Well Road was the Catholic Workers College (at No. 2) from 1921 until 1955 when it moved to Boar's Hill south of Oxford and was renamed Plater College.
+Also in Walton Well Road was the Catholic Workers College (at No. 2) from 1921 until 1955, when it moved to Boar's Hill south of Oxford and was renamed Plater College.

 Squatters moved into the area during the 1960s and 1970s, and were dubbed 'Waltons'.

 Around 2000, The Waterways estate was built on the site of the British Motor Corporation's former Osberton Radiator Factory immediately to the north of Walton Well Road.